Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Introduction

-Associated varieties and associated schemes are important geometric object attached to a vertex algebras $V$.
-They have been investigated in \cite{arakawa2018joseph,arakawa2019singular,arakawa2018arc,arakawa2016lectures,van2018chiral} and also in physics due to their relevance to four-dimensional $N = 2$ superconformal field theory \cite{beem2015infinite}.
-A well-know result of Arakawa and Li asserts that there is a surjective map $\psi$ from the jet algebra $J_\infty(R_V)$ of $V$ to the associated graded algebra ${\rm gr}(V)$ \cite{arakawa2012remark}, where $R_V$ denotes Zhu's Poisson algebra of $V$.
+5mm Associated varieties and associated schemes are important geometric object attached to vertex algebras.
+They have been explored in prior works such as \cite{arakawa2018joseph,arakawa2019singular,arakawa2018arc,arakawa2016lectures,van2018chiral}, and have also garnered attention in theoretical physics, particularly due to their relevance to four-dimensional $\mathcal{N} = 2$ superconformal field theory (SCFT) \cite{beem2015infinite}.

-Following the terminology of \cite{van2018chiral} we say that $V$ is {\em classically free} if $\psi$ is injective.
-Another way of expressing injectivity is by saying that $V$ is "chiralization of its Poisson algebra" \cite{li2020some}.
-Vertex algebras with this property are common and we expect that they include many (but not all) rational vertex algebras and of course large families of irrational vertex algebras.
+A prominent result established by Arakawa and Li states that there is a surjective map $\psi$ from the infinite jet algebra $J_\infty(R_V)$ of a vertex algebra $V$ to the associated graded algebra ${\rm gr}(V)$ \cite{arakawa2012remark}, where $R_V$ denotes Zhu's Poisson algebra of $V$.
+Adopting the nomenclature of \cite{van2018chiral}, we say that $V$ is {\em classically free} when $\psi$ is injective.
+Another phrasing for injectivity is that $V$ is ``chiralization" of its Poisson algebra \cite{li2020some}.
+Vertex algebras with this property are relatively common and we expect that they include many interesting rational vertex algebras and of course large families of irrational vertex algebras.
 It is relatively easy to find counterexamples to injectivity of $\psi$ \cite{arakawa2019singular}, \cite{van2018chiral}.
-However, a full description of the kernel, if non-trivial, of the $\psi$-map is an interesting and difficult problem.
-Very recently, Andrews, Van Ekeren and Heluani \cite{van2020singular} found a remarkable $q$-series identity that allowed them to describe the kernel of $\psi$ for the $c=\frac12$ Ising Virasoro vertex algebra.
+Nevertheless, description of the kernel of the $\psi$-mapping is an intriguing and challenging problem.
+Very recently, Andrews, Van Ekeren and Heluani \cite{van2020singular} unveiled a remarkable $q$-series identity that enabled them to describe the kernel of $\psi$ for the $c=\frac12$ Ising Virasoro vertex algebra.